 Barter With a Local Maker

 If you are a small business owner or freelancer, you may even join a legitimate barter exchange network to trade officially with other small business owners and freelancers.
-This is a unique option may serve you well if you lack cash.
+This is a unique option that may serve you well if you lack cash.

 Sign Up to Test Baby Toys

 Obviously, this option requires some discretion, thorough questions, time, and close observation, but it is a possibility for some.
-In most cases, you actually get to keep the product too!
+In most cases, you actually get to keep the product, too!

 Be Satisfied With Less